majikthise911/Token_Crowdsale/Martian_Token_Crowdsale-main/README_Instruction.md

 3. Define a contract for the KaseiCoin token, and name it `KaseiCoin`.
 Have the contract inherit the three contracts that you just imported from OpenZeppelin.

-4. Inside your `KaseiCoin` contract, add a constructor with the following parameters: `name`, `symbol`, and `initial_supply`.
+4. Inside  `KaseiCoin` contract, add a constructor with the following parameters: `name`, `symbol`, and `initial_supply`.

-5. As part of your constructor definition, add a call to the constructor of the `ERC20Detailed` contract, passing the parameters `name`, `symbol`, and `18`.
+5. As part of the constructor definition, added a call to the constructor of the `ERC20Detailed` contract, passing the parameters `name`, `symbol`, and `18`.
 (Recall that 18 is the value for the `decimals` parameter.)

-6. Compile the contract by using compiler version 0.5.0.
+6. Compiled the contract by using compiler version 0.5.0.

-7. Check for any errors, and debug them as needed.
+7. Checked for any errors, and debug them as needed.

-8. Take a screenshot of the successful compilation of the contract, and add it to the Evaluation Evidence section of the `README.md` file for your GitHub repository.

 ### Step 2: Create the KaseiCoin Crowdsale Contract

-In this subsection, you’ll define the KaseiCoin crowdsale contract.
-To do so, complete the following steps:
+In this subsection, we define the KaseiCoin crowdsale contract.

-1. Import the provided `KaseiCoinCrowdsale.sol` starter code into the Remix IDE.
+1. Imported the `KaseiCoinCrowdsale.sol` starter code into the Remix IDE.

 2. Have this contract inherit the following OpenZeppelin contracts: